News

 We find the sports news you need to know, so you don't have to.

-For years, Big show insisted the ring collapses were real and not staged, although he eventually confessed to “lying through my teeth” about this in an interview with Chris Jericho’s podcast in 2013.
+For years, Big Show insisted the ring collapses were real and not staged, although he eventually confessed to “lying through my teeth” about this in an interview with Chris Jericho’s podcast in 2013.

 “We did a spot right before we broke the ring where we’re both down and they shoot a real close-up of both of us selling,” Big Show said.
-“Well, in that time, (WWE Stunt Coordinator) Ellis (Edwards) had airbags under the ring.
+“Well, in that time, of (WWE Stunt Coordinator) Ellis (Edwards) had airbags under the ring.
 So they had lifted the ring a couple inches.
 So now, when I’m standing on that top corner, that ring is like standing on marbles.
 Because it’s moving.
-Of course now I’ve got my fat (expletive) up in the air, 500 pounds on a not very stable surface …
+Of course, now I’ve got my fat (expletive) up in the air, 500 pounds on a not very stable surface …

 “So then the ring broke.
 I just remember when it happened because … you don’t know how the stunt is going to look.
-But man, it was so perfectly timed the way we did it and Ellis did a great job of setting up.
-That thing collapsed and everybody they bought it for so long.”
+But man, it was so perfectly timed the way we did it, and Ellis did a great job of setting up.
+That thing collapsed and everybody they bought for so long.”

 Pablo Mena